Read

 • Make your CTA stand out without being distracting.

-Sometimes email marketers overlook the footer and only use it to feature the elements required by law.
-However, this area represents extra space where you can promote other content, give a special offer, or emphasize something else about your brand.
+Sometimes B2B marketers overlook the footer and only use it to feature the elements required by law.
+However, this area represents extra space to promote other content, give a special offer to potential customers, or emphasize something else about your brand.

-Accessible design.
-Email is one of the most common ways people communicate, so your emails need to be accessible to everyone, including those with visual impairment.
-Check out this video from Constant Contact covering how to create accessible emails.
+Email is one of the most common ways people communicate, so your B2B email marketing campaigns need to be accessible to everyone, including those with visual impairment.
+Check out this video from Litmus covering how to create inclusive and accessible emails.

 You can do many little (and big) things that scream, “this is spam,” and get your message caught by a spam filter.
 To lessen the likelihood that you’re emails go to the junk folder, make sure you: